ilhamhanif/simple-cdc-service/docs/gist/README-med.md

 -   Service name: **debezium**.
 -   Port 8083 will be exposed to setup the debezium-mysql-connector using _curl_ (will explain later).
--   From [this article](https://debezium.io/documentation/reference/stable/tutorial.html#starting-kafka-connect), it is **IMPORTANT** to set<br>
+-   From [this article](https://debezium.io/documentation/reference/stable/tutorial.html#starting-kafka-connect), it is **IMPORTANT** to set
     GROUP_ID, CONFIG_STORAGE_TOPIC, STATUS_STORAGE_TOPIC as Environment Variable
 -   The service start condition is depends with other services, **mysql** (source database) and **kafka** (message broker).

 #### Apache Kafka

-Apache Kafka act as a bridge-like message broker in this solution.<br>
+Apache Kafka act as a bridge-like message broker in this solution.
-It delivers all debezium messages, contains any data changes from database.<br>
+It delivers all debezium messages, contains any data changes from database.
 Kafka consumer then consumes the message right after the message is being publish to Kafka.

 ```